NASA almost forgot to take a flag to the Moon

 How to fly a flag where there is no air

 With barely six months before the first Moon landing, it was incredibly late in the process to be thinking about this.
-The equipment that was going to carry the astronauts to the Moon—and the equipment they were going to use on the way and while there—that had all be designed, tested, and manufactured.
+The equipment that was going to carry the astronauts to the Moon—and the equipment they were going to use on the way and while there—that had all been designed, tested, and manufactured.
 Plus, the astronauts had been training with it for months or years.

 Gilruth, in Houston, quickly created something he called the Committee on Symbolic Activities for the First Lunar Landing to figure out what exactly to do to celebrate that first landing.